Jindřichov (Bruntál District): Geography

 Jindřichov is located about 29 km north of Bruntál and 70 km northwest of Ostrava.
 It is situated in the Osoblažsko microregion, on the border with Poland.
-The municipality lies in the valley of the Osoblaha River in the Zlatohorská Highlands.
+The municipality lies in the valley of the Osoblaha River, in the Zlatohorská Highlands.
 The highest point is under the top of the Na Valštejně hill, at 740 m above sea level.

 History

 The first written mention of Jindřichov is from 1256.
-The village was founded shortly before by the Olomouc bishop Bruno von Schauenburg, during the German colonization of the region.
+The village was founded shortly before by the Olomouc bishop Bruno von Schauenburg, during the German colonisation of the region.

 The most notable owners of Jindřichov were the Counts of Hodice, who had built here the castle and the church.
 The village was in their possession from the mid-17th century until 1739.